cosinekitty/astronomy/source/js/README.md

 <a name="ElongationEvent"></a>

 ## ElongationEvent
+**Kind**: global class
+**Brief**: The viewing conditions of a body relative to the Sun.

 Represents the angular separation of a body from the Sun as seen from the Earth and the relative ecliptic longitudes between that body and the Earth as seen from the Sun.

-**Kind**: global class
 **See**: [Elongation](#Elongation)
 **Properties**